As well as working in museums and galleries, history of art graduates work in marketing, public relations and event management roles

 Practical experience is extremely valuable and will make you a more attractive candidate in the world of art galleries and museums.
-It is valued as highly as the right knowledge and qualifications, and you should take any opportunity to carry out a work placement.
+Having the right knowledge and qualifications will help your application, so you should take any opportunity to carry out a work placement.

-Placements will often be arranged as part of your course but you should also try to gain as much additional experience as possible.
-Try applying to small, local museums, which may not get as many work experience requests and can offer a range of experience.
-Think about what will be relevant for your career; education or outreach work.
+Your course may include a placement, but if it doesn't, try applying to small, local museums, which may not get as many work experience requests and can offer a range of experience.
+Think about the experience that will be most relevant to your career, such as education or outreach work.

 Search for placements and find out more about work experience and internships.

 Many graduates work in museums and galleries.
-As well as curatorial work, there are opportunities in areas such as:
+As well as curatorial work, you can find opportunities in areas such as:

 Skills for your CV

 Studying history of art allows you to examine the visual arts through a range of historical, social, geographical, cultural and psychological contexts.
-You will consider the meaning implied by the subject and style of art forms, as well as the impact that art has on our lives.
+You'll consider the meaning implied by the subject and style of art forms, as well as the impact that art has on our lives.

-You will gain a number of broad skills that are desirable to future employers:
+You'll also gain a broader set of relevant skills that are desirable to future employers, such as:

-- ability to work independently and in teams;
+- the ability to work independently and in teams

 - listening skills.

-There are many postgraduate qualifications that relate to jobs in the art history field.
-For example, an MA in Museum and Gallery Studies or Curating or Conservation Science are available.
-These qualifications can help lead on to jobs in museums and galleries.
+Many postgraduate qualifications relate to jobs in the art history field.
+For example, you can study an MA in museum and gallery studies, curating or conservation science.
+These qualifications can lead on to jobs in museums and galleries.

 Arts and heritage management are also popular choices, as they provide a broader skills base and open up a range of job opportunities, often at a more senior level.

-Research degrees, such as PhD or MPhil, are useful, and sometimes essential, for those interested in an academic career and who wish to develop expertise in a narrowly defined area of art history.
+Research degrees, such as PhD or MPhil are useful, and sometimes essential if you wish to pursue an academic career and need to develop expertise in a more narrowly defined area of art history.

 What do history of art graduates do?

-History of art graduates enter a variety of careers but popular roles include marketing associate professionals, conference and exhibition managers and organisers, PR professionals, archivists and curators and business sales executives.
+History of art graduates enter a variety of careers, but popular roles include sales, marketing and related associate professionals, artistic, literary and media occupations, teaching professionals, business, research and administrative professionals and media professionals.

 |Type of work||Percentage|